aws-ia/terraform-aws-eks-blueprints/patterns/gitops/multi-cluster-hub-spoke-argocd/README.md

 Use the `deploy.sh` script to create terraform workspace, initialize Terraform, and deploy the EKS clusters:

+***You may want to create few spoke environments to validate multi-cluster hub spoke to avoid quota limits***

 ```shell
 cd ../spokes
 ./deploy.sh dev